Long Bean

 Did You Know?

-- 1.Long beans can grow up to 36 inches (over a yard) long, hence the alternate name 'yard-long bean,' though they're typically harvested at 12-18 inches for optimal tenderness
+- 1.Long beans can grow over 3 feet (1 meter) in length, earning them the colloquial name 'yard-long beans,' though most are harvested at 12-18 inches for optimal tenderness and flavor

-- 4.In Chinese culture, the length of long beans is believed to symbolize longevity and continuity, making them a traditional dish served during Chinese New Year celebrations to wish for a long and prosperous year
+- 3.In Chinese culture, the length of long beans symbolizes longevity, and they are traditionally served during Lunar New Year celebrations as auspicious offerings for a long and prosperous life

 Plating Guidance